Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/frameworks/_index.md

 Frameworks are regular [handlers](../handlers/) that allow you to solve a problem (such as implementing web services) in a typical flavor or style, shaping the overall appearance of your application code base.
-For all frameworks listed below there are [template projects](../templates/) to quickly spin off a new application using this technology, already with best practices and sane configuration values applied.

 ## Service Frameworks